 Panchakshari Shivacharya Trust, Channabasweshwar Pharmacy College (Degree), Latur was established in the year 2010.
 "Panchakshari Shivacharya Trust" is a charitable trust registered under Bombay act 1950.
 It undertakes educational and social activities.
 This trust has started Channabashweshwar Pharmacy Polytechnic in Latur in 1980.
 After realizing the prospects and potential of the course in the emerging scenario of global pharmaceutical industry and education, the trust further started Channabasweshwar Pharmacy College (Degree) with Bachelor of Pharmacy in 2010.
 Thereafter postgraduate course M. Pharmacy (Pharmaceutics and Pharmaceutical Quality Assurance) in 2012.
-Since 2019 the College has recognized as Approved Ph.
-D Research Centre.
-College is having its own well structured building, well equipped laboratories, and library with number of reference books, international journals with e-library, good computing facility and research laboratory.
+College is having its own wellstructured building, well equipped laboratories, and library with number of reference books, international journals with e-library, good computing facility and research laboratory.
 The College is promoting green initiatives to make positive environment within the campus.

 Sr. No. Head Particular 1 Name Channabasweshwar Pharmacy College (Degree) 2 Address Basweshwar Chowk, Kava Road, Latur (M.S.)
-3 Course Offered B. Pharm.
-M. Pharm, & PhD
+3 Course Offered B. Pharm. & M. Pharm.